RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 Both use the same API but how you authenticate is different.
 OpenAI uses a single API Key, while Azure OpenAI uses a connection string.

-> #### @icon-info-circle Azure OpenAI and Dall-E-3?
+> #### @icon-info-circle Azure OpenAI and Dall-E 3?
 Not yet!
-> At the time of writing Azure OpenAI had no working support for Dall-E-3 only Dall-E-2, so I'm not discussing it here for now.
-Although there's supposed to be beta support in one Azure region, even with a workspace set up in that region I could not make Dall-E-3 calls work.
+> At the time of writing Azure OpenAI had no working support for Dall-E 3 only Dall-E-2, so I'm not discussing it here for now.
+Although there's supposed to be beta support in one Azure region, even with a workspace set up in that region I could not make Dall-E 3 calls work.
 Dall-E-2 works but it produces horrible, unusable results.
 >
-> I'll post a follow up once Dall-E-3 rolls out to Azure properly and update the library in the samples to make those calls.
+> I'll post a follow up once Dall-E 3 rolls out to Azure properly and update the library in the samples to make those calls.
 >
 > The good news is that the REST API is identical, but setup and authorization is different.
 You need to set up an Azure AI workspace, and then connect to your specific HTTP address for that workspace, plus use a custom HTTP header for the API key rather than OpenAI's simple Bearer token authorization.

 ### You need an API Key
 In this article I discuss using the OpenAI API which is used both by OpenAI and Azure OpenAI.
 The Azure OpenAI has a different authorization mechanism but otherwise is identical to the OpenAI version (same API protocols).
-In this article I use only OpenAI because currently there are limitations with Azure's OpenAI Dall-E-3 implementation.
+In this article I use only OpenAI because currently there are limitations with Azure's OpenAI Dall-E 3 implementation.

 OpenAI and AzureAI both work with **API keys** that you send as part of each request.
 These API keys are tied to a specific OpenAI account or Azure OpenAI Deployment.
 For the rest of this article I'll use OpenAI but know that Azure AI works the same except for the endpoint URL and the API Key header used.